 Lilith resisted what the other women told her.
 She didn’t quite understand what their meetings were about and decided it was obeah.

 Six tell six tell six, she remembers the cave and the words like a chant.

 A Serious Accident

 In the end, Lilith had to stand in place of Andromeda at the ball.
-She had little time for training but lots of confidence.
+She had little time for training, but lots of confidence.
 Hoping that Humphrey would notice her, she ensured her bodice was tight and her breasts prominent when adjusting the uniform to fit her bigger, taller body.
-As she left the kitchen carrying hot soup, she swivelled into Isobel’s chaperone and dropped the steaming soup all over the lady, burning her terribly.
+As she left the kitchen carrying hot soup, she swiveled into Isobel’s chaperone and dropped the steaming soup all over the lady, burning her terribly.